jeffreylanters/unity-tweens/README.md

 #### TweenMaterialColor `version 1.0.9`

-Instantiates a Tween animating the MaterialColor.
+Instantiates a Tween animating the color of a Material.

 ```cs
 <GameObject, Component>.TweenMaterialColor (Color to, float duration);